-67. The customer equity approach guides the marketing manager to make marketing decisions that enhance the firm's short-term profits-just for the next quarter or year.
+Feedback: Increasing customer equity requires marketing managers to place an emphasis on that enhance the firm's short-term profits-just for the next quarter or year.

-The customer equity approach guides the marketing manager to make marketing decisions that enhance the firm's long-term profits-not just for the next quarter or year.
+68. The customer equity approach guides the marketing manager to make marketing decisions decisions that enhance the firm's long-term profits-not just for the next quarter or year.
 By estimating the impacts that different marketing strategies and marketing programs have on customer equity, a firm can make marketing decisions with long-run financial implications in mind.